Acute interstitial nephritis due to pantoprazole

 Acute interstitial nephritis induced by pantoprazole is believed to involve an immune-mediated hypersensitivity reaction.
 Pantoprazole, a proton pump inhibitor, inhibits the H+/K+-ATPase enzyme in the parietal cells of the stomach, leading to a decrease in gastric acid production.
 In some individuals, exposure to pantoprazole can trigger an immune response in the kidneys, resulting in the infiltration of inflammatory cells into the interstitial tissue.

-See also Pantoprazole canada price
+See also Pantoprazole apple juice

 This inflammatory response causes swelling and damage to the kidney tubules, impairing their normal functioning.
 The immune reaction can lead to the release of cytokines and other inflammatory mediators, further exacerbating the injury to the renal tissue.
 Ultimately, these processes can result in acute interstitial nephritis, characterized by renal dysfunction and inflammation.